Chapter 8 Future Study of Intelligence

 8.1 Towards Autonomous Intelligence: Close the Loop?

-Any pre-trained model, however large, cannot guarantee that the distribution that it has learned so far is entirely correct or complete.
-In case our samples 𝒙^t\hat{\bm{x}}_{t}over^ start_ARG bold_italic_x end_ARG start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT from the current a priori pt(𝒙)p_{t}(\bm{x})italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ) or estimates 𝒙^t(𝒚)\hat{\bm{x}}_{t}(\bm{y})over^ start_ARG bold_italic_x end_ARG start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_y ) based on the a posteriori pt(𝒙𝒚)p_{t}(\bm{x}\mid\bm{y})italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ∣ bold_italic_y ) are inconsistent with the truth 𝒙\bm{x}bold_italic_x, we would very much like to correct the learned distributions:
+Any pre-trained model, however large, cannot guarantee that the distribution it has learned so far is entirely correct or complete.
+If our samples 𝒙^t\hat{\bm{x}}_{t}over^ start_ARG bold_italic_x end_ARG start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT from the current prior pt(𝒙)p_{t}(\bm{x})italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ) or estimates 𝒙^t(𝒚)\hat{\bm{x}}_{t}(\bm{y})over^ start_ARG bold_italic_x end_ARG start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_y ) based on the posterior pt(𝒙𝒚)p_{t}(\bm{x}\mid\bm{y})italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ∣ bold_italic_y ) are inconsistent with the truth 𝒙\bm{x}bold_italic_x, we would like to correct the learned distributions:

-pt(𝒙)pt+1(𝒙)orpt(𝒙𝒚)pt+1(𝒙𝒚),p_{t}(\bm{x})\rightarrow p_{t+1}(\bm{x})\quad\mbox{or}\quad p_{t}(\bm{x}\mid\bm{y})\rightarrow p_{t+1}(\bm{x}\mid\bm{y}),italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ) → italic_p start_POSTSUBSCRIPT italic_t + 1 end_POSTSUBSCRIPT ( bold_italic_x ) or italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ∣ bold_italic_y ) → italic_p start_POSTSUBSCRIPT italic_t + 1 end_POSTSUBSCRIPT ( bold_italic_x ∣ bold_italic_y ) , (8.1.1)
+pt(𝒙)pt+1(𝒙)orpt(𝒙𝒚)pt+1(𝒙𝒚),p_{t}(\bm{x})\rightarrow p_{t+1}(\bm{x})\quad\text{or}\quad p_{t}(\bm{x}\mid\bm{y})\rightarrow p_{t+1}(\bm{x}\mid\bm{y}),italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ) → italic_p start_POSTSUBSCRIPT italic_t + 1 end_POSTSUBSCRIPT ( bold_italic_x ) or italic_p start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT ( bold_italic_x ∣ bold_italic_y ) → italic_p start_POSTSUBSCRIPT italic_t + 1 end_POSTSUBSCRIPT ( bold_italic_x ∣ bold_italic_y ) , (8.1.1)

 based on the error 𝒆t=𝒙t𝒙^t\bm{e}_{t}=\bm{x}_{t}-\hat{\bm{x}}_{t}bold_italic_e start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT = bold_italic_x start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT - over^ start_ARG bold_italic_x end_ARG start_POSTSUBSCRIPT italic_t end_POSTSUBSCRIPT.
 This is known as error correction based on error feedback, a ubiquitous mechanism in nature for continuous learning.
-However, as we know, any open-ended model itself does not have the mechanism to revise or improve the learned distribution when it is incorrect or incomplete.
-Improving current AI models still largely depends on human involvement: experimentation, evaluation, and selection.
+However, any open-ended model itself lacks the mechanism to revise or improve the learned distribution when it is incorrect or incomplete.
+Improving current AI models still depends largely on human involvement: supervision or reinforcement through experimentation, evaluation, and selection.
 We may call this process “artificial selection” of large models, as opposed to the natural selection for the evolution of life.

-open-ended modelsclosed-loop systems\mbox{{open-ended} models}\;\Longrightarrow\;\mbox{{closed-loop} systems}bold_open-ended models ⟹ bold_closed-loop systems (8.1.2)
+open-ended modelsclosed-loop systems\text{{open-ended} models}\;\Longrightarrow\;\text{{closed-loop} systems}bold_open-ended models ⟹ bold_closed-loop systems (8.1.2)

-is the key for machines to truly emulate how the (animal) brain learns and applies knowledge in an open world.
+is the key for machines to truly emulate how the animal brain learns and applies knowledge in an open world.
 We believe that

 open-ended models are for a closed world, however large;